EP4/c9.ide.language.php.wordpress/README.md

 * Updating PHP_CodeSniffer library to version 3.3.2.
 * Updating WordPress Coding Standards to version 1.1.0.
-* Updading PHPCompabitity standards to version 9.0.0.
+* Updating PHPCompabitity standards to version 9.0.0.
 * Adding PHPCompabitityWP 2.0.0 and PHPCompatibilityParagonie 1.0.0 standards.
 * Increasing the stdout max output from 200KB to 500KB.
 * Increasing the timeout from 5 to 10 seconds.